nodejs/branch-diff/README.md

 # branch-diff

-**A tool to list print the commits on one git branch that are not on another using lose comparison**
+**A tool to list print the commits on one git branch that are not on another using loose comparison**

 [![npm](https://nodei.co/npm/changelog-maker.png?downloads=true&downloadRank=true)](https://nodei.co/npm/changelog-maker/)
 [![npm](https://nodei.co/npm-dl/changelog-maker.png?months=6&height=3)](https://nodei.co/npm/changelog-maker/)